harshpreet1123/spotify-liked-songs-fork/README.md

 - Spotify requires API credentials (free to create)
 - First run will open a browser for Spotify authorization
-- After first login, you'll be automatically logged in on subsequent runs
-- Use "Logout / Switch Account" button to change accounts
 - All liked songs are fetched regardless of library size
 - All songs are selected by default - uncheck the ones you don't want